phildubach/serports/README.md

 ## Running `lser`

-When installing the package using pip as described above, a new console script entry point named `lser` is created.
+When installing the package using pip as described above, a new console script entry point named `lser` is created and linked from $HOME/.local/bin, which should be on the $PATH.

 Running `lser` without arguments will list all USB serial ports along with the vendor and model information.
 The list is ordered by initialization time,